Taxpayer: Types of taxpayers

 Taxpayers can be classified into two major categories – individual and corporation.
 A corporation is a legal entity that is separate from the owners for tax purposes.
 These major categories can be further divided in different subcategories.

 Individual taxpayers can be classified as either a citizen or an alien (an alien is a person who resides within the borders of a country and is not a national of that country).
 A citizen can further be classified as either a resident citizen or a non-resident citizen.

 Corporations can be classified into domestic, foreign and partnership.
 A foreign corporation is either resident foreign or non-resident foreign corporation.
 A resident foreign corporation is a foreign corporation engaged in trade or business in the country.
 A non-resident foreign corporation is a foreign corporation not engaged in trade or business within the country but deriving income from sources in the country.
 A partnership is a business structure where ownership and management responsibility of a company is split between two or more individuals.
 A partnership is not a legal entity that is separate from the owners and therefore the partnership itself does not pay taxes.

 The classification depends on given country and may vary.

+Net taxpayers are individuals which pay more taxes to the government than they receive benefits from the government in a given year or over life time.

 Taxpayers' money

 Taxpayers' money help to pay for the items on the federal budget.
 The gap between revenue (money collected via taxes) and spending is known as the budget deficit.
 The money the federal government borrows to cover the budget deficit is what creates the national debt.
-The government spends money for a variety of reasons: reduce inequality (“safety net” programs), provide public goods (fire, police, national defence), provide important public services like education and health (merit goods), debt interest payments, transport and military spending.
-The “safety net” programs are initiatives that give extra financial support to the elderly, unemployed, disabled and the poor.
+The government spends money for a variety of reasons: reduce inequality ("safety net" programs), provide public goods (fire, police, national defence), provide important public services like education and health (merit goods), debt interest payments, transport and military spending.
+The "safety net" programs are initiatives that give extra financial support to the elderly, unemployed, disabled and the poor.
 Examples include the earned income tax credit, child tax credits, unemployment insurance, food stamps, subsidized school meals, low-income housing assistance, energy assistance and more.
 The federal government spends its money in four major ways: direct payments, grants, contracts and insurance.

 Tax avoidance and tax evasion

-Taxpayers may violate the law by not paying their mandatory taxes.
-This crime is called tax evasion.
+Tax avoidance is the use of legal methods to modify an individual's financial situation to lower the amount of income tax owed.

 Tax evasion is an illegal practice where a person, organization or corporation intentionally avoids paying his true tax liability.
 Those caught evading taxes are generally subject to criminal charges and substantial penalties.
 It's considered tax evasion if the taxpayer knowingly fails to report income or under-report income (claiming less income than you actually received from a specific source), provides false information to the IRS about business income or expenses, deliberately underpays taxes owed or substantially understates taxes (by stating a tax amount on return which is less than the amount owed for the income reported).
-Tax evasion differs from tax avoidance, which is the use of legal methods to modify an individual's financial situation to lower the amount of income tax owed.